AustralianSynchrotron/flask-epics-demo/README.rst

        auth = HTTPBasicAuth()
        Bootstrap(app)

-    Then we update our ``index.html`` template to inherit from the ``bootstrap/base.html`` template.
+    Next we update our ``index.html`` template to inherit from the ``bootstrap/base.html`` template.
 We move our code into the ``content`` block and add a few html classes that bootstrap uses to style our page.
-The entire contents of ``index.html`` file should be replaced with:
+The entire contents of ``index.html`` should be replaced with:

     .. code-block:: html